basarevych/socket-wrapper/README.md

 As you know TCP socket is a stream: order of bytes is guaranteed but there is no idea of messages just a stream of bytes.
-You can send several separate chunks of data and receive it on the other end with single read.
+You can send several separate chunks of data and receive it on the other end with a single read.
 Or you can send one big chunk of data but receive it with several reads.

 This class will allow you to send and receive distinct messages.
-The messages will not be combined or splitted.
-It is achieved by sending message size as UINT32 big endian integer before the actual data.
+The messages will not be combined or split.
+It is achieved by sending message size as UINT32 big-endian integer before the actual data.
 Receiving side will read first 4 bytes, convert it to the number of bytes and will be reading the stream until all the bytes are read.